zxcvbn

 Hex

-Hex is used instead of Note for clades that involve positions - namely drum and softcut.
-In both of those clades, there are 16 available positions.
+Hex is used instead of Note for clades that involve positions - namely drum, softcut and oilcan.
+In [drum] and [softcute], there are up to 16 available positions.
+For [oilcan] there are only 7.
 The commands to playback at a certain position is simply a hex value, 0-9a-f where 0 is position 1 and f is position 16.

 The usage of Hex commands is similar to Note in that you can use them with arps, you remove spaces in between to play things together, etc.